-As at November 30, 2021, the Company had not yet determined whether the Company's mineral property assets contain ore reserves that are economically recoverable.
+As at November 30, 2022, the Company had not yet determined whether the Company's mineral property assets contain ore reserves that are economically recoverable.
 The recoverability of amounts shown for exploration and evaluation assets is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain the necessary financing to complete the development of and the future profitable production from the properties or realizing proceeds from their disposition.
-The Company has not generated revenue or cash flows from operations and has accumulated losses of \$16,765,417.
+The Company has not generated revenue or cash flows from operations and as at November 30, 2022, has a working capital deficiency of \$408,661 and has accumulated losses of \$17,795,192.
 The Company's ability to continue its operations, develop its properties and to realize its assets at their carrying values is dependent upon obtaining additional financing and generating revenues sufficient to cover its operating costs.
+Management is of the opinion that sufficient working capital will be obtained from external financing to meet the Company's liabilities and commitments as they become due, although there is a risk that additional financing will not be available on a timely basis or on terms acceptable to the Company.
 These factors form a material uncertainty which may cast significant doubt upon the Company's ability to continue as a going concern.